rsdoiel/antenna/archives/2025/north_america_2025.26.md

 ---

-##  Why Is Trump Rushing To Pass The Tax Cut Bill?
+##  Why Did Trump Rush To Pass The Tax Cut Bill?

 date: 2025-07-01, from: The Lever News